Major Projects

 • In May 2002 the applicant asked the Planning Commission for a continuance.

-• In January 2004 the Planning Commission approved the project for 170 residential units, 8,000 s.f. of retail along Ruffin Road, flex space (commercial for two year, then it could revert to residential) for the building fronting Gramercy Drive and the applicant pays $500,000 to the City if the gas station site is not redeveloped.
+• In January 2004 the Planning Commission approved the project for 160 residential units, 8,000 s.f. of retail along Ruffin Road and the applicant pays $500,000 to the City if the gas station site is not redeveloped.
 SMPG had requested 25,000 s.f. of retail in response to the community’s request for a grocery store, adequate parking, a community meeting room year-round, and 10 ft. setbacks.
 The Serra Mesa Planning Group appealed the Planning Commission’s decision.

-• In March 2004 the City Council denied the appeal and approved three story apartments, shared parking between residential and retail, 8,000 s.f. of retail, a meeting room year-round, $500,000 to be paid for improvements to Serra Mesa if the applicant does not apply for a building permit to redevelop the gas station corner within one year after the service station lease has terminated and a “no further action” letter (refers to remedial action for the underground storage tanks).
+• In March 2004 the City Council denied the appeal and approved three story buildings, 160 residential units, shared parking between residential and retail, 15,000 s.f. of retail (8,000 s.f. along Ruffin Road and 7,000 s.f. at the former gas station site at the corner of Ruffin and Gramercy), a meeting room year-round, $500,000 to be paid for improvements to Serra Mesa if the applicant does not apply for a building permit to redevelop the gas station corner within one year after the service station lease has terminated and a “no further action” letter (refers to remedial action for the underground storage tanks).

 • A review of the final project by SMPG indicates that the project design is an improvement over the original project that was proposed.
 The project is required to pay the new development impact fees (an increase of over $4,000 per unit) which became effective in February 2004.